Skip to main content

 2. newspapers racks;

-Commercial signs affixed to a newspaper rack where the rack owner or college have been paid for the right to advertise on the rack are allowed.
+1. Commercial signs affixed to a newspaper rack where the rack owner or college has been paid for the right to advertise on the rack are allowed.

 3. artwork or sculpture;

-4. marquees or canopy located at the entrance of any campus building; and
+4. marquees or cloth canopies or other coverings located at the entrance of any campus building; and

-3. Sidewalk chalk may be used on walkways with approval.
+3. Sidewalk chalk and floor stickers may be used on walkways with written approval from Fix It.

-5. Helium balloons may be used in outside areas instead of posted materials or
+4. Helium balloons may be used in outside areas instead of posted materials or advertisements.

-1. After approval, an entity using freestanding signage must comply with the following requirements:
+After approval, an entity using freestanding signs must obey the following:

-1. The department, organization, or person must display name and contact information on the signage.
+1. The department, organization, or person must display name and contact information on the signs.

-2. It must clearly display the date of an event and expiration date stamp.
+2. It must clearly display the date of an event and the expiration date stamp.

-3. It must not block or obstruct a walkway, entrance, or exit of a building.
+3. It must not block or interfere with a walkway, entrance, or exit of a building.

 5. Commercial Materials

-1. Any commercial materials or advertisements must be displayed in accordance with this policy and the college's Sales and Sponsorship Policies.
+1. Any commercial materials or advertisements must be displayed following this policy and the college’s Sales and Sponsorship Policy.

-2. Any non-college entity which seeks to advertise a publication using a physically placed rack or another such container for the publication on college property must execute a contract regarding such distribution.
+2. Any non-college entity that seeks to advertise a publication using a physically placed rack or another such container for the publication on college property must complete a contract related to such distribution.

-1. Any member of the college community has the authority to remove materials not properly approved or posted consistent with this policy.
+1. Any college community member has the authority to remove materials not properly approved or posted following the procedures in this policy.

-2. The college has the authority to enforce this policy and collect reasonable costs related to damages of college property, litter collection expenses, or cost for cleanup of abandoned materials in violation of this policy.
+2. The college has the authority to enforce this policy and collect reasonable costs related to damages to college property, litter collection expenses, or cost for cleanup of abandoned materials violating this policy.
 The college may recover these reasonable costs by:

 1. withholding monies budgeted;

-2. withholding money due to a responsible individual or entity; or
+2. withholding money due to a responsible individual, group, or entity; or

-3. seeking restitution through civil or criminal judicial
+3. seeking repayment through interdepartmental billing (IDB) transfer, civil or criminal judicial proceedings.

-3. The college may also pursue disciplinary proceedings under the Code of Student of Rights and Responsibilities for students or student organizations that violate this policy.
+3. The college may pursue sanctions under the Code of Student Rights and Responsibilities for students or student organizations violating this policy.

-4. The college may pursue corrective action against faculty or staff who violate this policy.
+4. The college may take corrective action against faculty or staff violating this policy.

-1. Exceptions to this policy may only be made upon approval by the vice president for Student Affairs and Enrollment Management.
+Exceptions to this policy may only be made upon approval by the vice president for Student Affairs or their designee.
 Any exceptions and the reasons for the exception will be documented in writing.

 The originator of this policy & procedure is Student Affairs and Enrollment Management.
 Questions regarding this policy may be directed to the originator by calling 801-957-4284.